 DOT FMVSS 218

 Surprisingly, the DOT FMVSS 218 is the most basic among all the safety ratings being given to motorcycle helmets.
 One good reason for this is that the standards given by DOT are at best, minimum.

 herefore, they encounter difficulties in catching the bad ones.
 But does this mean that DOT standards are unreliable?

+No. Absolutely not.
 Just like I said, the standards of DOT have the merits of making your head safe in cases of accidents.
 If you are given the opportunity to choose between a helmet with DOT rating a helmet that doesn’t have it, you should go with the former.

 It has separate qualifications for the retention system, penetration resistance, and field of vision.
 It even has its own criteria on how manufacturers should put labels on their helmets.

 Furthermore, the impact test requirements of DOT FMVSS is downright rigorous.
 Probably, that’s one of the reasons why there are several helmets out there that don’t have a DOT sticker even if they are seemingly durable and rigid.